Recipe Overview

 • ¼ teaspoon garlic powder

-• 2 medium carrots, peeled and cut into ¼ -inch slices
+• 2 medium carrots (peeled and cut into ¼ -inch slices)

-• 1 red bell pepper, cut into chunks
+• 1 red bell pepper (cut into 1 inch pieces)

-• 2 cups fresh broccoli florets
+• 2 cups broccoli florets (one small crown)

 • 1 tablespoon reduced-sodium soy sauce